Update July 2025:

 It was necessary for this to be achieved before the process of determining how the properties we had acquired could be considered for inclusion in the national park.

-Prior to September 2021, over 250 properties that have been acquired within the original subdivision in the Daintree lowlands by government agencies and not-for-profit organisations had already been added to the Daintree National Park (CYPAL).
+Prior to September 2021, over 250 properties that had been acquired within the original subdivision in the Daintree lowlands by government agencies and not-for-profit organisations had already been added to the Daintree National Park (CYPAL).